Texas hears SEC chatter in 1st Big 12 road game of season

 “I think they’re leaving because they’re scared to play us,” Jaydon Boyer said as his dad and brother laughed.
 “That’s what it is.”

 In two years, TCU will have four new Big 12 opponents in BYU, Cincinnati, Houston and Central Florida.
 The question is, will Texas and Oklahoma still be members when expansion hits.
-The Longhorns and Sooners could leave before 2025.
+The Longhorns and Sooners could negotiate an exit earlier than 2025.

 “I do still feel like it’s going to fuel the fire and the game’s probably going to be amazing,” said Rachel Bertelson, a Texas fan attending with a TCU alum.
 “In people mind’s, this is maybe the last TCU-Texas game.”